nrdufour/urdf/README.md

 * n3
 * xml rdf

+This project is a refactored version from [erlang-json-ld][https://github.com/nrdufour/erlang-json-ld].

 ## Json-ld

 This processor is heavily inspired from the python version written by [Bradley Allen](https://github.com/bradleypallen/json_ld_processor).